Investor Relations

 As an owner and operator of real estate in various markets nationwide, Equity Residential interacts with various species, habitats, ecosystems, and landscapes and strives to promote and protect the biodiversity of ecosystems in a manner intended to support sustainable development and usage of real estate.
 We do this by developing new projects in a sustainable manner.

-Cyber Security Awareness
+Cyber Security Oversight and Awareness

-The company is focused on reducing risk and exposure to a data breach of our employee and customer information.
+The Company is focused on reducing risk and exposure to a data breach of our employee and customer information.
 This policy is in place in an effort to create awareness and increase the likelihood of secure outcomes by identifying and correcting individual behaviors, such as when employees fail phishing tests or when security incidents are triggered as a result of employee actions.
 Employees are expected to complete IT Security Awareness training upon hire and complete a refresher training annually.
 In addition, if an employee fails a phishing test, the employee will be re-enrolled in the corresponding IT Security Awareness training and the employee’s manager will be notified.
 It is expected that the manager will meet with the employee to review the employee’s experience and discuss a prevention plan.

 It is the responsibility of every employee to protect our company’s data by taking IT Security Awareness seriously, thinking before clicking, being vigilant and reporting any suspicious activity.